 The image that you create in public can make or break your reputation among talented candidates.
 If your business has earned a negative impression for treating employees poorly, don’t expect that you can haul in the best of the best.
 On the contrary, talent will avoid your company as much as possible.

 Make sure that this situation doesn’t happen to you by exerting the effort in building a company that your employees will be proud of.
 Treat all of your current employees with professionalism, provide for all of their rights as employees, and go the extra mile by treating them as members of the family.
+A good way to show it is by providing them with career enhancing opportunities such as attending conferences or relocating them to other offices both domestically or abroad.
+ARC Relocation suggests this is a great way to build employee loyalty as long as you can meet their relocation needs.
 This work environment will resonate with the public and can become your most effective marketing strategy.

 5. Measure What Counts